aakashhemadri/GnuCashX/README.md

 ## License

-GnuCash is licensed under the MIT License.
+GnuCashX is licensed under the GPLv2 License.
 See [LICENSE](LICENSE) for more information.